RGANJAM-786/K8s/k8s-valumes.md

 ✅ Simple Statement for Interview:
 "If two PVCs request the same kind of storage, Kubernetes binds the PV to whichever PVC is processed first.
 A PV can only be bound to one PVC at a time, so the second PVC will stay pending until another suitable PV is available."

+🔹 Volume Scenario-Based Questions
+1. emptyDir Volume

+Scenario:
+Your Pod uses an emptyDir volume for caching data.
+After a node restart, you notice the data is gone.

+Question: Why did this happen?

+Expected Answer: emptyDir volumes live only as long as the Pod runs on that node.
+If the Pod is deleted, restarted, or rescheduled to another node, the data inside emptyDir is lost.
+It’s for temporary storage, not persistence.

+2. hostPath Volume

+Scenario:
+You use a hostPath volume to store logs in /var/log/app on the node.
+Later, your Pod moves to another node, and the logs are missing.

+Question: Why did this happen?

+Expected Answer: hostPath directly uses the node’s filesystem.
+Data stays on that node only.
+When the Pod moves to another node, the data won’t be there, which is why it’s not portable.

+3. PersistentVolume + PersistentVolumeClaim

+Scenario:
+You created a PVC requesting 10Gi storage, but the Pod is stuck in Pending state because it cannot bind to any PV.

+Question: How do you debug and fix this?

+Expected Answer: Check if a PV with at least 10Gi and the same accessMode exists.
+If not, either create a matching PV or reduce the PVC request.

+4. Multiple PVCs

+Scenario:
+Two PVCs are requesting 5Gi ReadWriteOnce access mode storage.
+You have only one PV of 5Gi available.

+Question: Which PVC will bind, and what happens to the other?

+Expected Answer: Only the first PVC will bind to the PV.
+The second PVC will stay in Pending until another matching PV is created.

+5. Access Modes

+Scenario:
+Your team deployed an application that needs multiple Pods to write to the same storage.
+They created a PVC with ReadWriteOnce access mode.
+Some Pods fail to start.

+Question: Why is this happening?

+Expected Answer: ReadWriteOnce allows mounting storage on only one node.
+For multi-pod write access across nodes, we should use ReadWriteMany with a backend like NFS or Ceph.

+6. Dynamic Provisioning

+Scenario:
+You create a PVC, but it doesn’t bind because no PV exists.
+Suddenly, a PV appears and binds automatically.

+Question: What feature allowed this to happen?

+Expected Answer: Dynamic provisioning via StorageClass.
+The PVC triggered the provisioner to create a PV on-demand from the underlying storage provider (like AWS EBS, GCP PD, etc.).

+7. Node Failure

+Scenario:
+Your Pod is using an AWS EBS-backed PVC.
+The node where the Pod was running fails.
+The Pod is rescheduled to another node, but it can’t start.

+Question: Why might this happen?

+Expected Answer: AWS EBS volumes can only be attached to one node at a time in the same availability zone.
+Kubernetes needs to detach from the failed node before re-attaching to the new one.

+8. Permission Issues

+Scenario:
+You mounted a PV into your Pod, but the application fails with a “permission denied” error when trying to write data.

+Question: What could be wrong, and how do you fix it?

+Expected Answer: The file system permissions on the volume may not match the container’s user.
+Fix by adjusting securityContext in Pod spec (e.g., runAsUser, fsGroup) or pre-setting permissions on the volume.

+✅ Pro tip for interviews: Always explain why the issue happens + how to debug it (kubectl describe pvc/pv/pod) + how to fix it.
+That shows real-world troubleshooting skills.